 * indicates a teacher who offers lessons in studios at Monteverdi.

 Luke Rackers serves the community as a private educator, composer, performer, producer and arts administrator.
 As Executive Director of Abundant Silence, Luke is very passionate about new music and helping composers connect with performers, students & listeners.
 With a Masters of Fine Arts in music composition, Luke uses his education, experience in music as a performer, composer and educator, and expertise in a variety music business endeavors to help composers successfully present their artistic voice to the world.
 As an educator, Luke specializes in teaching private lessons to piano students of all ages and levels.
 He combines his piano teaching background with his composition and improvisation expertise to develop creative and unique learning opportunities.
 Luke has over a decade of experience in the music industry and loves learning about new ways to help promote and produce new musical works of art.
 Luke performs in a variety of ensembles including his new music ensemble, Musica Verto Novo, which performs many of the works in the Abundant Silence catalog.
 He composers primarily for solo piano and small ensemble.
-Finally, Luke spends much of his time as a recording and audio engineer, helping musicians, film producers and others capture high quality audio for their projects.
+Luke is continuing his educational pursuits at UVM in the Master of Education in Interdisciplinary Studies program where he will be studying educational philosophy, teaching artistry, music curriculum design, public policy and community development, and the psychology of learning.
 Email Luke HERE.

 Debra has enjoyed teaching piano to children since 1993.
-Debra began her suzuki training at the Colorado Suzuki Institute in 1997.
-In subsequent years, she had the pleasure of studying suzuki piano with Peggy Swingle of Seattle, WA.
-Teaching music in the suzuki method has come very natural to Debra through humor, love for the child, love of music, and a strong belief in Suzuki’s vision that “Perhaps it will be music that will save the world”.
-The structure and practices of the suzuki method are tuned in to real kids, and when the environment supports the child and the music, these kids can’t help but thrive on their instruments.
+Debra began her Suzuki training at the Colorado Suzuki Institute and continued with Master Suzuki music teachers from the Pacific NW to New England to Canada.
+Teaching piano in the Suzuki method has come very natural to Debra through humor, love for the child, love of music, and a strong belief in Suzuki’s vision that “Perhaps it will be music that will save the world”!
+The structure and practices of the Suzuki method are wired to how children naturally learn.
+When the environment supports the child, these kids can’t help but thrive musically.
 Debra received a BA in Psychology from Burlington College in 1987 and graduate coursework in music education in 1991-92.
-After 15 years in Seattle, Debra returned to Vermont in 2011 with her husband and two children, now 12 and 16.
-Aside from teaching piano and working in the local foods movement, Debra enjoys putting honest food on the table, hiking, bicycling, good health.
+After 15 years in Seattle, Debra returned to Vermont in 2011 with her husband and kids, now 13 and 17, both raised in Suzuki music environments.
 Email Debra HERE.